Engineered Wood Flooring

 Although engineered flooring is very resistant to the expansion and contraction that sometimes occurs as a result of temperature changes, it is most suitable for dry areas of the home that are free from moisture and humidity.
 With prior planning, engineered wood planks can be used in most wet and dry areas.

-Engineered wood floors are cleverly made to provide all the visual and tactile benefits of wood flooring, but with the added advantage of being sturdier and more hard-wearing.
+Engineered wood floors are cleverly made to provide all the visual and tactile benefits of solid wood, but with the added advantage of being sturdier and more hard-wearing.
 Made up of multiple different layers of wood, each layer adds to the overall strength and durability of your engineered floor.

 The top layer of an engineered floor is made from natural wood (e.g. oak, ash, walnut), providing the same organic warmth and texture as hardwood flooring